latin-bubel/react-weather-app-by-latinbubel/README.md

 # About
 This project uses SheCodes Weather API and SheCodes Weather Icons.
-The goal of this project was to show current weather, weathe forecast using API.
+The goal of this project was to show current weather, search for city, show weather forecast using SheCodes API WITH GPS COORDINATES.
 Hosted on Netlify : https://boisterous-sprinkles-648a34.netlify.app/

 # Getting Started with Create React App